SkypLabs/personal-blog/content/pages/support.md

-I love working from coffee shops so, if you buy me a coffee on [Buy Me A Coffee][buy-me-a-coffee] or [Ko-fi][ko-fi], you can be sure that I will literally use your tips for this very purpose ☕
+I love working from coffee shops so, if you buy me a coffee on [Buy Me A Coffee][buy-me-a-coffee] or [Ko-fi][ko-fi], you can be sure that I will literally use your tips for this very purpose :coffee:

 ### Cryptocurrencies